johnmoses/zero-to-hero-dsa/two-pointers/README.md

 - Merging 2 Arrays | Running from beginning of 2 Arrays

 - Divide & conquer is similar to Split & Merge but there is one thing added.
 First, you need to split the given list into 2 separate lists and then do two pointers approach to merge or unify them.
-There aren’t many problems

 ## When to use